Stock Illiquidity and Option Returns

-Keywords: Illiquidity, equity options, option returns, option strategies
+Keywords: Illiquidity, equity options, option returns, hedging costs

 JEL Classification: G12, G13